esp-er/syncnote/README.md

 - Notes sync automatically when paired devices are connected to the same network.

-- Developed using Kotlin & Jetpack Compose (multi-platform), and the ktor library for networking.
+- Developed using Kotlin Multiplatform & Jetpack Compose, Koin for dependency-injection  and the KTOR library for networking.

-### Building
+## Building
-## Desktop Build
+### Desktop Build
  From the root directory, from the terminal, run: \
  `./gradlew :desktop:run` \
  For Linux packaging, simply run: \